ioBroker/ioBroker.js-controller/docs/zh-cn/adapterref/iobroker.info/README.md

 * (ldittmar) move to iobroker-community-adapters

 ### 1.0.2 (2018-11-30)
-* (ldittmar) fixed problems with Node version info in multihost system
+* (ldittmar) fixed problems with Node version info in multi-host system

 ### 1.0.1 (2018-11-27)
 * (ldittmar) search for new adapters on Github